 |An application like this raises questions of balance as well as sustainability.
-You don't have to include budget items for professional development, leadership, and infrastructure, but if your application doesn't make it clear that your district is also addressing these issues, you are not a good candidate for money to purchase hardware.
+You don't have to include budget items for professional development, instructional model, leadership, and infrastructure, but if your application doesn't make it clear that your district is also addressing these issues, you are not a good candidate for money to purchase hardware.
 An application that devotes the entire budget to hardware also has the burden of proving that the district has a plan to maintain and refresh these devices without future grant dollars.|

 |Is there additional insight you can give to help us prepare an application for this year's application?|

-|At the end of last year's application, we shared the best of what we learned from grant winning districts in the blog post: Making the Pitch.
-Additionally, you might consider seeking guidance from a school that received the grant last year.
-Those districts are listed at the bottom of this page.
+|We shared the best of what we learned from previous grant winning districts in the blog post: Making the Pitch.
+Additionally, you might consider seeking guidance from a district that received the grant last year, or looking at the Digital Learning Profiles of previous recipients.
 The Office of eLearning frequently shares resources (like SETDA's Guide to Implementing Digital Learning) through our accounts on Facebook, Google+, and Twitter.|

 |If we received an Innovation Planning Grant (IPG), are we eligible to apply?|

-|Yes, with the exception of current IPG awardees (October 2014 awards).
-The Digital Learning Grant is the logical next step for those districts who have built a strong plan for implementation.
-While recipients of other eLearning grants will not be eligible, past IPG winners are encouraged to apply.|
+|Yes, with the exception of currently active IPG awardees (2017).
+The Digital Learning Grant is the logical next step for those districts that have built a strong plan for implementation.
+Districts that successfully completed the IPG are encouraged to apply.|

 |How can we be certain we are eligible/ineligible for this grant?|

-|Can we have a copy of the rubric that will be used to evaluate the applications?
+|Can we have a copy of the rubric that will be used to score the applications?|

-|Absolutely!
-Download a copy here: 2015ApplicationRubric.pdf|
+|Download a copy here: DLGRubric2018.pdf|

 |If we are awarded the grant, what are the start and end dates for spending the money?|

-|The start date is May 1, 2015.
-The end date will be September 1, 2016.|
+|The start date is May 15, 2018.
+The end date will be September 30, 2019.|

-Round One Notifications: February 20, 2015
+Round One Notifications: February 19, 2018

-Pitch Round: March 3 & 4, 2015
+Pitch Round: March 6 & 7, 2018

-Final Notifications: March 9, 2015
+Final Notifications: March 9, 2018